-9 Summer activities for the elderly
+9 summer activities for the elderly

 When the sun is shining, there’s no better place to be than outside.
 However, for elderly people with limited mobility, long-term health conditions, or dementia, it can take some preplanning and creativity to enjoy summer safely.